cloudapp/cloudapp.rb/README.md

 # CloudApp CLI

-Experience all the pleasures of sharing with [CloudApp][] from your terminal.
+Experience all the pleasures of sharing with [CloudApp][] now in your Ruby code and terminal.

 [cloudapp]: http://getcloudapp.com